0x1eef/ryo.rb/README.md

 #### Ryo.from with OpenStruct

-All methods that can create Ryo objects support transforming a Struct, or OpenStruct object into a Ryo object.
+All methods that can create Ryo objects support turning a Struct, or OpenStruct object into a Ryo object.
 The following example demonstrates how [`Ryo.from`](https://0x1eef.github.io/x/ryo.rb/Ryo.html#from-class_method) can recursively transform an OpenStruct object into Ryo objects.
 The example also assigns